-The show at the Baths was attended by over 800 (extras) and included some of New Yorks then current elite.
+The show at the Baths was attended by over 800 extras, who included some of New York's elite.
 They were all paid $1.00 for their part and had to sign releases before they were admitted.
-Beyond the Fringe was playing at the time and the astute voyeur can see Dudley Moore and Peter Cook sipping a drink in the crowd.
+The revue "Beyond the Fringe" was playing at the time and the astute viewer can see Dudley Moore and Peter Cook sipping a drink in the crowd.
 See more »

 15 of 15 people found this review helpful.

 Was this review helpful to you?